 Tuition and Exam fees

-A contribution towards the cost of fees may be available for students who are not eligible for fee remission, and who can provide proof of a low income.
-The fees are paid directly on the student’s behalf.
+A contribution towards the cost of fees may be available for learners who are not eligible for fee remission, and who can provide proof of a low income.
+The fees are paid directly on the learner’s behalf.
 Evidence of financial status will be required at the time of application in the form of up-to-date proof of salary or current account bank statement.

-Paid directly to an OFSTED registered childcare provider on the student’s behalf for those attending an accredited (examinable) course.
+Paid directly to an OFSTED registered childcare provider on the learner’s behalf for those attending an accredited course.

 Materials, books, equipment, travel

-An attendance rate of at least 83% is expected from students who are granted this learner support funding.
+An attendance rate of at least 89% is expected from learners who are granted LSF.

 Details of the eligibility criteria are listed on the application form.

-Skills Funding Agency guidance states that the Learner Support Fund is only available to adult Asylum Seekers in limited circumstances.
+Education Skills Funding Agency / GLA guidance states that the Learner Support Fund is only available to adult Asylum Seekers in limited circumstances.

 The fully completed application form and attachments should be forwarded to:

-Student Support Administrator, Sutton College, St Nicholas Way, Sutton, SM1 1EA.
+Enquiry Centre, Learner Support Fund Administrator, Sutton College, St Nicholas Way, Sutton, SM1 1EA.